A Group of Soldiers Hikes up A Grassy Hill in Rugged Terrain, Preparing for The Endurance Challenges Outlined in A 12-Week Military Running Program

 This combination ensures that runners build both speed and endurance while minimizing the risk of injury.

-The next phase, weeks five through eight, incorporates interval training and hill workouts to improve speed and running efficiency.
+The next phase, weeks five through eight, adds interval training and hill workouts to improve speed and running efficiency.

 The final phase concentrates on tapering, allowing the body to recover and peak just in time for the fitness test.